hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/711_scc_xxvi.md

 set of ideas — this is called meditation with Vikalpa or oscillation.
 But when the mind becomes almost free from all activities, it melts in the inner Self, which is the essence of infinite Knowledge, One, and Itself Its own support.
-This is what is called Nirvikalpa Samâdhi, free from all activities.
+This is what is called Nirvikalpa Samādhi, free from all activities.
 In Shri Ramakrishna we have again and again noticed both these forms of Samadhi.
 He had not to struggle to get these states.
 They came to him spontaneously, then and there.
 It was a wonderful